-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the transition period from Commission File No. 001-356 Commission File No. 001-330)21 GLOBUS MEDICAL, INC (Exact name of registrant as specified in (Exact name of registrant as specified in Tio Charter) DELAWARE (State or other jurisdiction of incorporation or organization) 04-3744954 (I.R.S.
-Employer Identification No.) , 2560 General Armistead Avenue, Audubon, PA 19403 (Address of principal executive offices) (Zip Code) (610) 930-1800 (Registrant's telephone number, including Area Code) Constitution of the control of the c 26.5 - 6.1 - 4 - 4 Securities registered pursuant to Section 12 Title of each class Trading Symbol(s) 2(D) OF the Act: Name of exchange on which registered Class A Common Stock, par value \$.001 per share GMED New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act: Yes ⊠ No □ ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act: Yes □ No ⊠ ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1.2 months (or for such shorter period that the registrant was required to file such reports), and (2 fee \boxtimes No \square ndicate by check mark whether the registrant has submitted electronically, every Interactive Data §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registran ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non- company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting comp Act: -accelerated filer, a smaller reporting company or an emerging growth any," and "emerging growth company" in Rule 12b-2 of the Exchange ller Reporting Company $\ \square$ Emerging Growth Company $\ \square$ if an emerging growth company, indicate by check mark if the registrant has elected not to use the ext ended transition period for complying with any new or revised inancial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-(7262(b)) by the registered public accounting firm that prepared or issued its audit report. ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc hange Act): Yes □ No ⊠ The aggregate market value of the voting and non-voting common equity held by non-affiliates of the egistrant's common stock on the last business day of the registrant's most recently completed second was approximately \$4.3 billion.
-The number of shares outstanding of the issuer's common stock (par value \$0.001 per share) as of Feb oruary 17, 2023 was 100,302,483 shares.
-DOCUMENTS INCORPORATED BY R EFERENCE Portions of our Proxy Statement for our 2023 Annual Meeting of Stockholders, to be filed within 120 days of December 31, 2022, are incorporated by reference in Part IIIs therein which have been specifically incorporated by reference, shal
+☐ TRANSITION REPORT PURSUANT TO SECT For the transition period f KCHANGE ACT OF 1934 • nission File No. 001-3 - DBUS MEDICAL, IN registrant as specified DELAWARE (State or other jurisdiction of incorporation or organization) on) -3744954 ver Identification No.) 2560 General Armistead Avenue, Audubon, PA 1940 (Address of principal executive offices) (Zip Code) 3 ) 930-1800 number, including Area Code) Securities registere Title of each class Class A Common Stock, par value \$.001 per share ed pursuant to Section Trading Symbol(s) GMED Name of ex schange on which registered York Stock Exchange Securities registered p oursuant to Section 12( g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the ne Securities Act: Yes 🗵 No o □ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section on 15(d) of the Act: Yes \( \square\) No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required 12 months (or for such shorter period that the registrant was required to Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronicall (§232.405 of this chapter) during the preceding 12 months (or for such short ly, every Interactive Data rter period that the registr a File required to be submitted ant was required to submit su ted pursuant to Rule 405 of Regulati uch files): Yes $\boxtimes$ No $\square$ on S-T Indicate by check mark whether the registrant is a large accelerated filer, company.
+See the definitions of "large accelerated filer," "accelerated filer, Act: an accelerated filer, a no ""smaller reporting com n-accelerated filer, a smaller npany," and "emerging grow r reporting company or an emerging th company" in Rule 12b-2 of the Ex growth change erated Filer Sm naller Reporting Company ☐ Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revision. financial accounting standards provided pursuant to Section 13(a) of the Ex Indicate by check mark whether the registrant has filed a report on and atte the effectiveness of its internal control over financial reporting under Section 7262(b)) by the registered public accounting firm that prepared or issued its station to its management on 404(b) of the Sarbanes $\boxtimes$ If securities are registered pursuant to Section 12(b) of the Exchange Act, i reflect the correction of an error to previously issued financial statements. hether the financial statemen ts of the registrant included in the filin ng Indicate by check mark whether any of those error corrections are restatem registrant's executive officers during the relevant recovery period pursuant ery analysis of incentive-bas ed compensation received by any of t he Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Ex xchange Act): Yes □ No ⊠ The aggregate market value of the voting and non-voting common equity registrant's common stock on the last business day of the registrant's most was approximately \$4.6 billion. held by non-affiliates of recently completed secon f the registrant, computed by nd quarter, June 30, 2023, as reference to the closing sales price reported on the New York Stock Exc for the hange,

+The number of shares outstanding of the issuer's common stock (par value \$0.001 per share) as of February 16, 2024 was 135,372,391 shares.